fusedio/fused-docs/docs/reference/fused/_public_api.md

 **Arguments**:

-- `input` - A Pandas `DataFrame` or a path to file or files on S3 to ingest.
-Files may be Parquet or another data format.
+- `input` - A GeoPandas `GeoDataFrame` or a path to file or files on S3 to ingest.
+Files may be Parquet or another geo data format.
 - `output` - Location on S3 to write the `main` table to.

-**Arguments**:

 - `output_metadata` - Location on S3 to write the `fused` table to.
 - `partition_col` - Partition along this column for nongeospatial datasets.
 - `partitioning_maximum_per_file` - Maximum number of items to store in a single file.
 Defaults to 2,500,000.